quasarframework/quasar-framework.org/source/api/js-touch-events.md

 title: Handling Touch Events
 ---

-Quasar makes good use of <a href="http://hammerjs.github.io/" target="_blank">HammerJS</a> and has specific API to nicely wrap touch events.
+Quasar makes good use of [HammerJS](http://hammerjs.github.io/) and has specific API to nicely wrap touch events.

 ## Vue 'v-touch' directive
 Quasar has its own Vue directive written for handling touch events: